samuelcyk/EASTrends/README.md

 Please see also https://gcrmn.net/2020-report/ for the global report from synthesising the regional data with global data in a global context.

 # Datasets
-All data within are shared by the coordinators through a data-sharing agreement for the purposes of this study.
-Please contact the author who can direct you to or liaise with the various contributors if you would like to access the data.
-An anonymized dataset is included for the purposes of recreating some of the analyses and plots.
+As the data were shared by the various authors under a data sharing agreement, an anonymized dataset with the locations scrubbed is available here.
+The full dataset can be requested from the corresponding author who will direct the request to the corresponding contributors for approval.

 # Codes
 01_Country.R - Country data processing
 02_Env.R - Environmental data processing
 03_Models.R - brms models and all data analyses 04_Figures.R - Figures creations and processing

+# Data
+01_Data.csv - Benthic cover dataset
+02_Correlates.csv - Environmental and socio-economic correlates